by Nicole Hollis of Hair Liberty

-If you grew up in a traditional African American household,a jar of hair grease was never too far away.
+If you grew up in a traditional African American household, a jar of hair grease was never too far away.
 Oiling the scalp with thick grease was thought to be a staple of any good hair care regimen.
 Today, experts advise against oiling the scalp, but many African American women still believe that hair grease is a part of obtaining healthy hair.
-Unfortunately, oiling the scalp does not promote hair growth and can actually stunt hair growth significantly.
+But is it really helpful?
+Or can it cause more damage than good?

 One of the problems with oiling your scalp has to do with the type of oil used.
 Hair grease (examples include Bergamot, Blue Magic, Ultra Sheen, and TCB) is usually made of petrolatum, mineral oil, and/or lanolin.
 Those substances create a heavy barrier on your scalp and hair.
 When you oil your scalp with hair grease, it just sits on top of the skin, clogging your pores and hair follicles.
 This "grease barrier" also makes it difficult for water and other moisturizers to penetrate your hair and scalp.
 So, hair grease should definitely be avoided, but grease isn't the only reason to stop oiling your scalp.